Emerging Technologies Terminology — A Living Guide

 The IPCC in its fifth assessment report (AR5) defined Geoengineering as “a broad set of methods and technologies that aim to deliberately alter the climate system in order to alleviate the impacts of climate change”.
 Other definitions include that given by the Royal Society’s influential 2009 Report: “the deliberate large-scale manipulation of the planetary environment to counteract anthropogenic climate change”, in which scale and intentionality are essential elements.

 In practice, however, the use of the word Geoengineering can be problematic, as it encompasses a wide variety of technologies which pose different challenges.
-In particular, there are differing views on whether (or which) Carbon Removal technologies should be described as Geoengineering.
+In particular, there are differing views on whether (or which) Carbon Dioxide Removal technologies should be described as Geoengineering.

 Geoengineering also contains an implicit assumption that it is possible to engineer the climate, which may underplay the complexity of the earth system.
 For some, the term Geoengineering evokes broad concerns about humanity overstepping its limits.
 Many consider its promotion or discussion to contain a stigma.
 Geoengineering is widely used by Chemtrail Conspiracy theorists, who have adopted social media tags such as #geoengineering as an organizing tool.

-Carbon Removal is an umbrella term for existing deployed and proposed technologies aimed at reducing atmospheric concentrations of carbon dioxide.
+Carbon Dioxide Removal (CDR) is an umbrella term for existing deployed and proposed technologies aimed at reducing atmospheric concentrations of carbon dioxide.
 These include nature-based approaches, such as Afforestation, technical approaches, such as Direct Air Capture, and hybrid approaches, such as Bioenergy with Carbon Capture and Storage.
 It also includes marine based approaches, such as Iron Fertilization.

 The Paris Agreement indirectly recognized a potentially substantially scaled up use of current and new carbon removal technologies.
-Article Four of the Paris Agreement indirectly references such potential use of Carbon Removal when it calls for a balance between anthropogenic emissions by sources and removals by sinks in the second half of the 21st century.
+Article Four of the Paris Agreement indirectly references such potential use of Carbon Dioxide Removal when it calls for a balance between anthropogenic emissions by sources and removals by sinks in the second half of the 21st century.
 The order of magnitude of the scale up of Carbon Removal is directly related to the success of action to reduce emissions.

-Whilst experts in the field generally see the value in one overarching term for Carbon Removal, they also highlight significant differences between proposed technologies.
+Whilst experts in the field generally see the value in one overarching term for Carbon Dioxide Removal, they also highlight significant differences between proposed technologies.
 It is generally worth specifying which technologies are being included in any discussion.

 There is continued dispute in international climate policy as to whether some, all or none of these technologies should fall under the umbrella of Geoengineering.
 According to the glossary of the IPCC Fifth Assessment Report: “some Carbon Dioxide Removal methods fall under the category of geoengineering, though this may not be the case for others, with the distinction being based on the magnitude, scale and impact of the particular CDR activities.
 The boundary between CDR and mitigation is not clear and there could be some overlap between the two given current definitions.”

-Alternative framings are becoming more popular as these technologies rise up the public agenda, and as some advocates look to separate them from the Geoengineering frame.
+Alternative framings are becoming more popular as these technologies rise up the public agenda, and as some advocates look to separate them from the geoengineering frame.
 These including Enhanced Mitigation or Mitigation Plus, and Carbon Geoengineering.
 Some commentators have linked Carbon Removal to the frame of Decarbonization, broadening the concept to include the decarbonization of the atmosphere in addition to the economy.

 Terms of Significant Relevance to the Geoengineering Discourse